 The white grape variety is a new variety between Chasselas x Muscat d'Eisenstadt (Ingram's Muscat).
 Synonyms are Basil grape, Lorenzi grape, Muscat Basilicum, Muscat Blanc Saint Laurent, Muscat Hatif, Muscat Saint Laurent, Saint Laurent, Saint Laurent de Saumur and Svatovavřinecké.
 The cross was made in 1854 in Angers (Maine-et-Loire, France) at the Institut Moreau-Robert by the breeder M. Robert.
 The same parents also gave rise to the Muskat Ottonel variety.
 Despite similar synonyms, there is no relation to the red variety St. Laurent.
 The variety was a crossing partner of the new varieties Bouquetriesling, Bouquetsylvaner, Diamantmuskat, Edelmuskat, Feinmuskat, Feinriesling, Firnriesling, Marienriesling, Muscat de la Republique, Muscat Dore de Semis, Muskatblume, Muskatbouquet and Muskatduft.
-It is suitable as a wine grape and table grape.
+It is suitable as a winepress and table grape.
 No stocks were reported in 2016 (Kym Anderson statistics).

 For my many years of work as an editor with a wine and culinary focus, I always like to inform myself about special questions at Wine lexicon.
 Spontaneous reading and following links often leads to exciting discoveries in the wide world of wine.Dr.
 Christa Hanten